Universal Orlando Discounts and Deals

 The You First Program does not apply at Cabana Bay Beach Resort or Hard Rock Hotel – for the Hard Rock Hotel, see the All Access Club info.

-Hard Rock All Access Club members may qualify for hotel room upgrades (and reportedly, free wi-fi) at the Hard Rock Hotel at Universal Orlando.
+Hard Rock VIP Rewards members may qualify for hotel room upgrades (and reportedly, free wi-fi) at the Hard Rock Hotel at Universal Orlando.
 Other benefits of membership apply primarily to the Hard Rock Cafes.

 Hotel upgrades are subject to availability, blackout periods and not available in conjunction with other discounts and promotions.
-All Access members must provide All Access membership information and request an upgrade when making the room reservation.
+Rewards members must provide VIP Rewards membership information and request an upgrade when making the room reservation.
 Where applicable, upgrades are limited to the next category of room booked.
 Upgrades are not available on Club Level rooms and suites at the Hard Rock Hotel Orlando.
 Other limitations may apply.
 Contact the hotel for details.

 - A room upgrade when available, upon check-in.